Treatment Clinical Trials for Bladder Cancer

 Nivolumab and Ipilimumab in Treating Patients with Rare Tumors

-Gemcitabine Hydrochloride and Cisplatin in Treating Participants with Invasive Bladder Urothelial Cancer
+Gemcitabine Hydrochloride and Cisplatin in Treating Patients with Invasive Bladder Urothelial Cancer

 Different Versions of BCG with or without Vaccine Therapy in Treating Patients with High Grade Bladder Cancer That Is Not Muscle Invasive

-This randomized phase III trial studies Tokyo-172 strain bacillus Calmette-Guerin (BCG) solution with or without a vaccination using Tokyo-172 strain BCG to see how well it works compared with TICE BCG solution in treating patients with bladder cancer that has not spread to muscle.
-BCG is a non-infectious bacteria that when instilled into the bladder may stimulate the immune system to fight bladder cancer.
+This randomized phase III trial studies bacillus Calmette-Guerin (BCG) Tokyo-172 strain solution with or without a vaccination, BCG Tokyo-172 strain vaccine, to see how well it works compared with BCG solution in treating patients with bladder cancer that has not spread to muscle.
+BCG is a weakened form of the bacterium Mycobacterium bovis that does not cause disease.
+BCG is used in a solution to stimulate the immune system in the treatment of bladder cancer.
 Giving different versions of BCG with vaccine therapy may prevent bladder cancer from returning.

 Location: 24 locations

 Study of Cabozantinib in Combination With Atezolizumab to Subjects With Locally Advanced or Metastatic Solid Tumors